Events

 Caught in the movement’s crosshairs were transformational figures in their own right: animal impresarios such as Universalist P. T. Barnum, industrial meat barons such as Philip D. Armour, and the rising medical establishment, all of whom put forward their own, very different sets of modern norms about animals.

 In recounting this remarkable period of moral transition—which gave birth to today's attitudes toward animals—Wasik & Murphy challenge us to consider the obligations we have to all our kindred creatures today.
+Please enjoy the free video recording.

 Planting for Pollinators